-You are expected to obey all SDS Testing Center rules posted within the Center.
+- Students are expected to obey all SDS Testing Center rules posted within the Center.
 This includes maintaining a quiet environment.

 SDS Staff Responsibilities

-The SDS Staff will also ensure that the student is provided with the authorized amount of time allowed and that he/she has access to only those items noted by his/her professor on the Exam Proctoring Checklist.
+- SDS Staff will also ensure that the student is provided with the authorized amount of time allowed and that he/she has access to only those items noted by his/her professor on the Exam Proctoring Checklist.